couchbase-examples/aspnet-quickstart-minapi/README.md

 dotnet restore
 ```

-#### DependencyInjection Nuget package
+#### Dependency Injection Nuget package

 The Couchbase SDK for .NET includes a nuget package called `Couchbase.Extensions.DependencyInjection` which is designed for environments like ASP.NET that takes in a configuration to connect to Couchbase and automatically registers interfaces that you can use in your code to perform full `CRUD (create, read, update, delete)` operations and queries against the database.

-### Database Server Configuration
+### Setup Database Configuration

+To know more about connecting to your Capella cluster, please follow the [instructions](https://docs.couchbase.com/cloud/get-started/connect.html).

+Specifically, you need to do the following:

+- Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
+- [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

 All configuration for communication with the database is stored in the appsettings.Development.json file.
 This includes the connection string, username, password, bucket name and scope name.
 The default username is assumed to be `Administrator` and the default password is assumed to be `P@$$w0rd12`.
 If these are different in your environment you will need to change them before running the application.

-Specifically, you need to do the following:

-- Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
-- [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

 ```json
   "Couchbase": {